Firing Multiple Fireworks At Once

 Looking at the method of lighting first of all.
 You will need to ensure that your fuses ignite pretty much as soon as the flame touches them, in order to give you time to light the next fuse in the sequence and then get away.
 Remember that once the first fuse is alight the clock has started ticking and ideally you should aim to complete all your fuses within a few seconds.

-Our recommendations here are either portfires – disposable one-use sticks that burn with a very intense flame – or a plumber’s blow torch.
-We explore both of those in more detail in the Lighting Fireworks By Hand article.
+My recommendation here is either portfires – disposable one-use sticks that burn with a very intense flame – or a plumber’s blow torch.
+I explore both of those in more detail in the Lighting Fireworks By Hand article.

 Next, ensure the fireworks are set up to make multiple lighting easier.
 Here are some examples: